 What’s your fill in the blank?

-I used to say that I hated running.
-I hadn’t run regularly since high school.
-I decided to declutter my negative self talk around running and try it again…at 40 years old.
+I used to say that I hated running, and I hadn’t run regularly since high school.
+So I decided to declutter my negative self talk around running and try it again…at 40 years old.

 I started with the Couch to 5K app which gently takes your from zero running to being able to run a 5K, which is 3.1 miles.
 I ran my first 5K in 2013 with a small group of women from my church.
 Then in 2015 I ran a 10 miler in Philadelphia – which really challenged me to release my belief that I wasn’t a runner.
 It turns out I enjoy running.